 Do URLs Inside of Google's Desktop Video Carousel Rank Well on YouTube?
 [Study]

 August 22, 2018 |

 In early July Google turned the desktop SERP topsy-turvy when it did away with Video Thumbnails and created a new video carousel

 .
 The change pulled more than a significant amount of YouTube URLs out of the organic results and into the new carousel.
 More, Google upped the number of keywords that produced video results.
-All of the sudden keywords that never brought up Video Thumbnails were producing the new video carousel.
+All of a sudden keywords that never brought up Video Thumbnails were producing the new video carousel.
 But what's Google showing in the new desktop carousel?
 Where do the carousel's YouTube URLs rank within YouTube itself?
 Is the SERP getting the best YouTube has to offer?
 Can you optimize for YouTube and the desktop video carousel simultaneously?
 Does top spot YouTube placement guarantee carousel priority?

 Simply, can you kill two birds with one stone, can you optimize for YouTube and hope to appear towards the beginning of the desktop video carousel?